Spirals-Team/test4repair-experiments/results/chart/13/jGenProg/readme.md

 Nb of EvoSuite Tests: 18

-Nb of Failing EvoSuite Tests: 18
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 12

 ## Patch 276 #  jGenProg+MinImpact With Seed 12

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.block.BorderArrangement : 443